Skip to main content

 Enclomiphene Citrate a Precision Tool

 Enclomiphene citrate works by a clever mechanism of competitive inhibition.
 It binds to estrogen receptors in the hypothalamus without activating them.
 The hypothalamus interprets this receptor blockade as a sign of low estrogen levels in the body.
-Since estrogen is part of the loop, the brain responds by increasing the production of GnRH to correct this perceived deficit.
+Since estrogen is part of the negative feedback loop, the brain responds by increasing the production of GnRH to correct this perceived deficit.

 This enhanced GnRH signal then stimulates the pituitary to produce more LH and FSH, sending the necessary signals to the testes to maintain their endogenous production of testosterone and sperm.
-Studies have shown that enclomiphene can effectively increase levels while maintaining sperm counts in the normal range, a distinct advantage over TRT alone, which markedly reduces spermatogenesis.
+Studies have shown that enclomiphene can effectively increase serum testosterone levels while maintaining sperm counts in the normal range, a distinct advantage over TRT alone, which markedly reduces spermatogenesis.

 Enclomiphene is particularly useful because it is a purified isomer of a more common medication, clomiphene citrate (Clomid).
 Clomiphene contains both enclomiphene and another isomer, zuclomiphene.
 Zuclomiphene has a much longer half-life and can have estrogenic effects, which are often undesirable.
+Enclomiphene provides the desired antagonistic effect at the hypothalamus with greater precision and fewer off-target effects.
+It is administered as a daily oral tablet, making it a convenient component of a comprehensive protocol.

 How Do Fertility Preservation Protocols Compare?